phansch/webdriver-install/README.md

 * Provide a library API that can be used to install webdrivers in your Rust application or tests
 * Support for `chromedriver`, `geckodriver`, `edgedriver`, `iedriver`

+Inspired by [titusfortner/webdrivers](https://github.com/titusfortner/webdrivers/) which is written in Ruby.